CodeYourFuture/syllabus/docs/guides/react-cheatsheet.md

 ### Error when launching app with npm start

 - Are you in the right directory?
-  Or, this could be a problem with node modules
+Run `ls`, you should see a "package.json" listed
-- For example, you may see an error with a message saying &quot;module not found&quot;
-- Try to npm install the missing package
+- If you see the error message "module not found", run `npm install module_name` to install the missing package.
-- If this fails, delete your node_modules folder and package-lock.json and re-run npm install|
+- If this fails, delete your node_modules folder and package-lock.json and re-run `npm install`

 ### Stop Create React App development server

-- In your terminal, you can press CTRL+C on your keyboard to stop create-react-app. ( **DON&#39;T** just close the terminal!)
+- In your terminal, you can press `Ctrl+C` on your keyboard to stop create-react-app
+  - (**DON'T** just close the terminal!
+It will not stop the server)

 ## Definitions